bmlt-enabled/crouton/readme.txt

 == Changelog ==

+= 3.17.1 =
+* Meeting Detail Pages are now the Crouton Page, with meeting-id in the query string.
+No need for separate pages
+* Meeting Detail Pages can now be edited from the crouton admin/settings page.
+* All Handlebar Templates edited using codemirror
+* Thickbox used to show the values available in templates.

 = 3.17.0 =
 * Fix bug where extra meetings were not recognised
 * Maps can be embedded, so that users can switch between table and map views, rather than needing to scroll.